 For example, about flutes, a flute player surely reports to the flute maker which ones would serve him in playing, and he will prescribe how they should be made, and the other will serve him….
 Doesn’t the man who knows report about good and bad flutes and won’t the other, trusting him, make them?
 (601e)

-Here a maker rightly trusts an imitative artist (the flutist) in order to make that which the imitative artist knows suitable for his art.
+Here a maker rightly trusts an imitative artist (the flutist) in order to make that which the imitative artist knows to be suitable for his art.
 Another imitative artist (presumably) will paint this flutist fluting—perhaps at the bottom of a wine bowl—though he will not be able to imitate the sound.
 Not only are the positions on the scale from knower to maker to imitator no longer rigid designators of metaphysical distinction, but the position of each on the scale is clearly reversed here, pivoting around the maker to produce an imitative artist who knows three removes above an imitator who merely produces an image (as could a mirror).
 This third remove of the three removes argument puts the imitative artist (a flutist) at the top as the one who possesses knowledge.

 Suppose that by this point ‘the mimetic’ has come to mean “a process of specious image-making which accounts for all poetic and visual art.”
 If so, its inherent falsity should make it impossible that an artist be in the first position; yet here she is.
-And of all imitators, it is the flutist, who can’t even use language while playing her instrument (which was purged from Kallipolis at 399de) who here is the example of the one who knows!
+And of all imitators, it is the flutist, who can’t even use language while playing her instrument (which was purged from Kallipolis at 399de), who here is the example of the one who knows!
 Nonetheless Socrates closes this third example with the same anti-artistic moral: “Therefore, with respect to beauty and badness, the imitator will neither know nor opine rightly about what he imitates” (602a ).
 But now we have two mimetic artists: an imitator who does know (the flutist) and an imitator who ‘merely’ imitates (the painter of the flutist fluting?).
 But it is only this latter, this ‘mere’—or ‘mirrorly’—imitator who is the one, in each instantiation of the three removes argument, who is said to stand for “the maker of tragedy, if he is an imitator” and all mimetic artists by synecdoche.
 What, then, is this flute player who knows?
 Can not that imitator stand for the arts?

-We summarize the three removes of the ‘three removes’ argument thus:
+Figure 1 clarifies the sort of elision Socrates has accomplished.
+The original version had removed truth and reality from the human sphere, as both being properties of divine ideas; the carpenter makes a version of that and the painter imitates the made thing (an eidôlon phantasmatos); both are less real and less true than the first and each is hierarchically ordered regarding the other (in terms of truth, goodness and reality).
+In the second remove of the argument there are three different relations to the same earthly thing: the bit and bridle are painted by a painter, made by a cobbler, and used and known by the horseman.
+The fact that this version starts from the painter who “paints reins and bit,” not with the horseman, might indicate that the painter need not be working ‘derivatively’—he seems to be presenting rather than re-presenting, in which case he presents an idea (not a copy of a copy).